 Chimney stacks

 Repair category -

-Notes None.
+Notes n/a

 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes The roof covering is original to the construction of the property.
+Notes The roof covering appears to be original to the construction of the property.
+General weathering and moss growth was noted to the roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There are valley gutters.
+These can be problematic and maintenance should be undertaken regularly.